MichaelCurrin/os-genesis/docs/about.md

 The point of this produce is to make management of dev packages and other software visible and explicit in a central place (rather than in memory or scattered across notes) and to make it easy to manage the current machine and setup a new machine.

 Hopefully others can use this project as a starting point and make a fork to customize their environment.

+## Why use this project

+A shell-based tool to automate management of system packages on a Linux machine - the shell scripts in this repo act as a central configuration of packages to install and update.
+If your machine breaks down or you get a new one - no worries, your dev environment can be rebuilt using this repo.

+This can bootstrap a fresh Linux installation to make it ready for development and then after that also be used maintain the packages and package configuration.

+This project aims to make this fast, easily, reproducible and visible in version control (so there is a history of what package names and config values you used that can be read on GitHub).

+This is for my own use, but others can use this project, a fork of it or just use this as reference on how to install/update packages.

 ## Purpose